compdani/vue-bot-ui/README.md

 ## Button Message Implementation Example

-Here's a complete example showing how to implement button messages with onClick functions defined in the message data:
+Here's a complete example showing how to implement button messages with the new event bus system:

 ```vue
 <template>